scallyw4g/poof/README.md

 `poof` depends on two submodules to build, which are themselves entirely self-contained.
 The CRT is the only external dependency, which I may remove in the future.

+NOTE(Jesse): This may not be strictly true on Windows ..
+I think the OS loads some DLLs (and launches threads) that a userspace process has little or no control over.
+TBD if we care about this level of cleanliness.

 ### Linux